 Delicious, perfectly frothed milk is undeniably enjoyable.
 And the experience of drinking fluffy, cloud-like milk mixed with robust espresso?
 Unbeatable.
 But buying lattes at your favorite café can quickly drain your wallet.

-Top 9 Ways To Froth Milk at Home:
+Top 9 Ways To Froth Milk at Home

 1. Froth with Heat (Microwave)

-For the first frothing technique, one of the crucial elements we need is heat, and particularly, a microwave.
+For the first frothing technique, one of the crucial elements we need is heat, particularly, a microwave.
 Milk always froths best with heat, and the microwave is a quick way to bring sufficient heat into the milk, enabling it to hold its form much better.

 Froth is milk filled with air bubbles.
 It’s easy to fill milk with bubbles.
 Give any drink to a child, and it will have more air forced into it than a barista’s milk frother.
 But you rarely see their milk bottles come back frothy like a cafe’s latte.
 The missing ingredient is heat.
 Put air-filled milk into the microwave, and the froth forms and sets much more effectively into the desired frothy texture.